yiqiwang8177/EmbodiedWM_Project/README.md

     --task "${SUITE}__${TASK}" \
     --num_exp_trajs ${NUM_EXP_TRAJS}
 ```

+This should store videos of the expert demonstrations loaded in the expert buffer to `demos/(suite)__(task)/` directory.
+Videos will be stored in the same resolution and control frequency as loaded in the expert buffer.

 ### Verifying the setup :nut_and_bolt:
 Use the following command to test the training pipeline.
 If it executes without errors, you are all set to begin training!